cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore-help.md

 ## Device ApNonce doesn't match APTicket nonce

 This error means that you have not set your generator on your device to that of the blob.
-In order to solve this problem:
+In order to solve this problem, you'll need to set Nonce, follow the steps bellow:

 ### Getting Started